 Are you excited about EMW Camps 2018?
 Well, you should be!
 With all the awesome activities we’ve got planned, you are sure to have an amazing time!

-The EMW run a total of 11 camps through school holidays each year.
-One during the Easter holidays and the rest during the summer holidays.
-You can choose from:
+The EMW run a total of 14 camps through school holidays each year – 11 English language, and 3 Welsh language camps.
+One during the Easter holidays, one during February half term, and the rest during the summer holidays.
+Here are our English language camps:

 Camp 1 – 28 July-4 August, 10-12 years, Woodcroft